nafisoaden97/nafisoaden97/README.md

 - 😄 previously i was a nurse however, i'm now an aspiring full stack developer based in Birmimngham UK.
 - 🌱 I’m currently at School Of Code bootcamp 12.
-- 🔭 I’m will be documenting all my projects i've done to develope my skills and knoweldge on here.
+- 🔭 I’m will be documenting all my projects i've done to develop my skills and knoweldge on here.

 # Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;